 Our beginners meditation course is tailored to busy professionals and creatives who are looking for a proven technique that will help them access deep states of relaxation any time they have 20 minutes to spare and a chair to sit in.
 The course is designed to fit around hectic work or parenting schedules with four 90-minute sessions over four consecutive days.
 The four-day format is designed to create a momentum to your practice and launch you into being a self-sufficient meditator.

 The best way to find out more is to attend a no-obligation one-hour intro talk where you will learn all about the benefits, how the technique works, the science and the course structure.
 Session costs $12 and lasts an hour.
 We highly recommend attending an intro talk before signing up for a course.
-If you’ve already been to an intro talk or have all the information you need to book onto a course, scroll to the bottom to pick a date.
+If you’ve already been to an intro talk, click here.

 What is meditation?